theltlfountsm287

 HOTEL SANTA CATERINA

-Eating at the Santa Caterina is done in a dining room which takes full advantage of the hotel’s privileged position.
+The rest of my eating at the Santa Caterina was done in the main dining room.
+This chamber in the main building takes full advantage of the hotel’s high and privileged position.
 A wall of windows (with charming Gothic fenestration) allows guests to gaze out to sea or down at the coast.
-The floor of costly blue marble picks up the tones of sea and sky as the waiters in white jackets and black bowties glide this way and that on its glistening surface.
-White tablecloths, Spiegelau glasses and twinkling candles complete this attractive setting.
+The floor of the costliest blue marble – brought all the way from Brazil – picks up the tones of sea and sky as the waiters in white jackets and black bowties glide this way and that on its glistening surface.
+White tablecloths, fine glasses (by Spiegelau), lovely round white plates and twinkling candles add to the sense of occasion.
+Small wonder, then, that my fellow diners dressed well for the evening repast.

 ADDRESSES